Finasteride

 Key Takeaways

-What’s even worse is that we often associate hair loss treatment with solutions that make us look ridiculous, like floppy toupées or patchy hair plugs.
+We often associate hair loss treatment with solutions that make us look ridiculous, like floppy toupées or patchy hair plugs.
 But there’s great news — there are much better options.
 One of those options in Canada is finasteride.

 A quick heads up: Hair loss affects people of all genders, but conventional treatment options are for people with male hormones.
 This is what we’ll discuss here.